zzef/pillow/README.md

 - Wireframe rendering (perspective projection)
 - A look at camera
 - Clipping
-- Rasterization and color interpolation
+- Rasterization and color interpolation using scanline algorithm
-- Depth-buffering (Now renders solid wireframes)
+- Depth-buffering
 - Back-face culling
 - Gouraud shading using the phong illumination model
+- Compatibility with .obj files
+- Compatibility with .mtl files

 ## How to run
 You will need linux to run.
 Please do the following to run the demo: